litedefi/litedefiswap-solidity/README.md

-# Uniswap contracts for the Tron blockchain
+# Litedefiswap contracts for the Lite blockchain

 Install dependencies: